 * Payable at the time of admission; # Payable at the time of thesis submission

-All admitted students who do not have self-funded fellowships will receive a BITS Pilani Fellowship of INR 34,000/month during the first year, provided for up to five years from the date of admission.
-It can be enhanced to INR 37,000 per month from the second year on and to INR 40,000/42,000 per month in the third year, based on the student’s performance and output.
-The fellowship amount is usually aligned with the norms of the Government of India.
+All admitted students who do not have self-funded fellowships will receive a BITS Pilani Fellowship (amount ranging from INR 34,000/month during the first year to INR 37,000 provided for up to five years from the date of admission).
+This may be subject to change and is usually aligned with the norms of the Government of India.

-Yes, you will still be required to carry out teaching assistant (TA) duties every semester you are enrolled in the program.
+Yes, you will still be required to carry out TA duties.

 On an average, approximately 8 hours a week.